top of page

 1. Actively make space for feedback

 It takes a lot of courage for an employee to pull aside a senior leader and say, “hey, do you have a minute?”
-Instead of hoping an employee will have the courage to initiate that conversation, create dedicated space for bilateral conversations between employees and their managers.
+Instead of hoping an employee will have the courage to initiate that conversation, create a dedicated space for bilateral conversations between employees and their managers.
 For example, we use the concept of Feedback Fridays as a way to make intentional space for these kinds of conversations to happen.

 2. Show that your organization takes this seriously

-Some workers report not speaking up in their workplace due to a fear of not being heard or believed, and therefore doubt that sticking their neck out will change anything.
+Some workers report not speaking up in their workplace due to a fear of not being heard or believed and therefore doubt that sticking their neck out will change anything.
 In fact, while most employees understand what they’re supposed to do when witnessing misconduct, only 54% of employees feel that reporting is the right thing to do given the perceived impact reporting could have on their team’s morale or performance.
 As a leader, it’s your role to show employees that speaking up is not only right, but beneficial.

 When things don’t go well, be transparent with your team about what’s going wrong, what mistakes you made, what you learned from the process, and where you hope to go from here.
 Of course, there are some caveats to this that require confidentiality, but if you can, be open about what’s not going well, and why.